Skip to main content

 5. Safari

-Positioning and attachment are the terms used to describe how you hold your baby at your breast so they can feed.
+Positioning and attachment is how you hold your baby at your breast so they can feed.
 Attachment is also sometimes known as 'latching on'.

 Correct positioning and attachment is the most important thing for successful breastfeeding.
 When your baby is well positioned and attached, they will find it easier to feed well.

-In the early days of breastfeeding, you may feel nipple tenderness or sensitivity at the beginning of a feed as you get used to your baby attaching to your nipple.
+In the early days of breastfeeding, you may feel nipple tenderness or sensitivity as you get used to your baby attaching to your nipple.
 But it should not be painful.

 How to attach your baby